 What is the impact and where which stakeholders are does it occur?
 What is the affected? organization's involvement in the impact?
-Management Approach positive value for local suppliers astraders, customer 37% of the procurement budget incommunity and the Luzon was spent on local suppliers. government.
-For Visayas, 22% of the eVitarich's Procurement Department uses the Buying Plan method based on the Material Requirement Plan ("MRP") eprovided by the Production Planning and Inventory Control ("PPIC") to plan buying strategies and timing. procurement budget was spent on local suppliers while 41% of the procurement budget was spent on Vitarich has an existing procurement policy which is reviewed periodically.
+Management Approach positive value for local suppliers astraders, custome reVitarich's Procurement Department uses rs, the Buying Plan method based on the rs, Material Requirement Plan ("MRP") he provided by the Production Planning and Inventory Control ("PPIC") to plan buying strategies and timing. local suppliers while 41% of the procurement budget was spent on Vitarich has an existing procurement policy which is reviewed periodically.